nightingaleproject/nightingale/README.md

 Nightingale EDRS is a Ruby on Rails application that uses the PostgreSQL database for data storage.

+For information on how to deploy Nightingale as a Docker container, see `CONTAINERDELPOY.md`.

 #### Prerequisites

 To work with the application, you will need to install some prerequisites: